Couple signing a contract in the office

 A policyholder doesn’t have the option to split any single life insurance policy to insure two lives.
 But couples could agree, if they were to separate, to partially convert a single term policy into two current-dated policies on the original life insured, with different beneficiaries, said Ladelle Baar, assistant vice-president of product taxation and financial underwriting with Canada Life in London, Ont.

 If a couple realizes, when drafting a prenup, that a life insurance policy can’t be split based on the contract, they could buy a second policy instead, Baar said.
 The two policies wouldn’t mirror each other exactly, given that the partners may be of different sexes, health conditions, and ages.
-However, having two policies could potentially prevent tax consequences by avoiding a sale or conversion of a single policy.
+However, having two policies could potentially prevent tax consequences by avoiding the surrender or conversion of a single policy.

 Some insurers sell joint life policies with the option to exchange such a policy for two single life policies, and policyholders should understand whether their contract includes that option, Baar said.
 Also, conversion to a current-dated policy could have tax implications.